SkygearIO/skygear-doc/content/js/index.md

+<br/><br/>
 <a name="install-js-sdk"></a>
-## Install Skygear JS SDK
+# Install Skygear JS SDK

-There are several ways to install Skygear SDK to you app.
+There are several ways to install Skygear JS SDK to you app.
 You can either:

-* Use the latest stable release on npm
+- Install the stable release on npm
-* Install the latest development version
+- Install the latest development version

-### Use the latest stable release on npm
+## Install the stable release on npm

 You can install Skygear JS SDK via [npm](https://www.npmjs.com/package/skygear).
 The SDK package is available on the npm website.

 ``` bash
 npm install skygear --save
 ```

-### Install the latest development version
+## Install the latest development version

 You can add the development branch GitHub Repository as a submodule in your project.